esteinig/scrubby/README.md

   -o, --output [<OUTPUT>...]
-Output read files (optional .gz) -I, --index <INDEX>                   Reference index for aligner or classifier -e, --extract                         Read extraction instead of depletion -a, --aligner <ALIGNER>               Aligner to use, default is: Bowtie2 [possible values: bowtie2, minimap2, strobealign, minimap2-rs]
+Output read files (optional .gz) -I, --index <INDEX>                   Reference index for aligner or classifier -e, --extract                         Read extraction instead of depletion -a, --aligner <ALIGNER>               Aligner to use, default is 'bowtie2' or 'minimap2' [possible values: bowtie2, minimap2, strobealign, minimap2-rs]
   -c, --classifier <CLASSIFIER>         Classifier to use [possible values: kraken2, metabuli] -T, --taxa [<TAXA>...]
 Taxa and all sub-taxa to deplete using classifiers -D, --taxa-direct [<TAXA_DIRECT>...]
 Taxa to deplete directly using classifiers